getsentry/sentry-javascript-bundler-plugins/MIGRATION.md

 ### Removal of Implicit Environment Variable Usage

 Version 2 of the Webpack plugin removes the implicit passing of plugin parameters via environment variables.
 Previously, it was possible to specify values as environment variables, such as SENTRY_AUTH_TOKEN, but to never mention them in the plugin init options.
 In this version, you'll have to specify these values in the options.
-Note that this makes certain option fields explicitly required now which were previously only implicitly required.
+Note that this makes certain option fields explicitly required now which were previously only implicitly required (see [Initialization and Required Values](#initialization-and-required-values)).

 ### Removal of `configFile` option

 Previously, you could set the `configFile` option when initializing the plugin to point `sentry-cli` to its `.sentryclirc` config.
 Because `sentry-cli` is no longer part of the plugin, this is option was removed.
-If you previously used this option, make sure to specify all required options when intializing the plugin (see )
+If you previously used this option, make sure to specify all required options when intializing the plugin (see [Initialization and Required Values](#initialization-and-required-values)).